vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_07_deploy_into_virtual_network_asc.md

        --resource-group $RESOURCE_GROUP
    ```

-1. Next, recreate your Azure Spring Cloud instance within the designated subnets of the virtual network you created earlier in this exercise.
+1. Next, recreate your Azure Spring Apps instance within the designated subnets of the virtual network you created earlier in this exercise.

    ```bash
    SPRING_CLOUD_SERVICE=springcloudsvc$RANDOM$RANDOM